tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/native-aot.md

 The `CreateSlimBuilder` method initializes the <xref:Microsoft.AspNetCore.Builder.WebApplicationBuilder> with the minimum ASP.NET Core features necessary to run an app.

 As noted earlier, the `CreateSlimBuilder` method doesn't include support for HTTPS or HTTP/3.
 These protocols typically aren't required for apps that run behind a TLS termination proxy.
 For example, see [TLS termination and end to end TLS with Application Gateway](/azure/application-gateway/ssl-overview).
-HTTPS can be enabled by calling [builder.WebHost.UseKestrelHttpsConfiguration](https://source.dot.net/#Microsoft.AspNetCore.Server.Kestrel/WebHostBuilderKestrelExtensions.cs,fcec859000ccaa50) <!-- TODO replace with xref: (xref:Microsoft.AspNetCore.Hosting.WebHostBuilderKestrelExtensions.UseKestrel%2A) --> HTTP/3 can be enabled by calling [builder.WebHost.UseQuic](xref:Microsoft.AspNetCore.Hosting.WebHostBuilderQuicExtensions.UseQuic%2A).
+HTTPS can be enabled by calling <xref:Microsoft.AspNetCore.Hosting.WebHostBuilderKestrelExtensions.UseKestrelHttpsConfiguration%2A>.
+HTTP/3 can be enabled by calling [builder.WebHost.UseQuic](xref:Microsoft.AspNetCore.Hosting.WebHostBuilderQuicExtensions.UseQuic%2A).

 The `CreateSlimBuilder` method does include the following features needed for an efficient development experience: